 Payments like Family Tax Benefit, Parenting Payment, Child Care Benefit and Child Care Rebate are available to help with the cost of raising children.
-You may be eligible if you are a carer of a child, whether it is your birth, foster or adopted child, or your grandchild.
+You may be eligible if you are a carer whether it is your birth child, foster or adopted child, or your grandchild.

 Jobs, Education and Training Child Care Fee Assistance provides extra help with the cost of approved child care if you are looking for work, studying, training or doing rehabilitation to enter, or re-enter, the workforce.

 The Double Orphan Pension is available to help with the cost of caring for children who are orphans or unable to be cared for by their parents in certain circumstances.